José Martí International Airport: Terminal 2

 Terminal 2 handles some long-distance international flights, such as to Zürich, Frankfurt, and Helsinki, along with a few Caribbean flights, such as to Aruba, Trinidad and Tobago, and most scheduled charter flights to and from Miami, Tampa, Ft.
 Lauderdale, and New York City.
 The scheduled charter flights to the United States are operated by Gulfstream Air Charters, ABC Charters, Marazul Charters, CTS Charters, and C & T Charters.
 The terminal is located on the north side roughly 2 km from Terminal 3, and is just in front of the threshold of runway 24.
 It was constructed in 1988 when the first charter flights after the revolution were opened from Miami.
 There are bars, bookshops, newsagents, a restaurant, and car rentals.

 Terminal 3

-International Terminal 3 is the main international terminal, opened in 1998.
+International Terminal 3 is the main international terminal and was designed by Mario Girona, it opened in 1998.
 It is the largest and most modern of all terminals.
 Ticketing and departures are located on the upper level; arrivals and baggage carousels are located on the lower level.
 There are several car rentals located in the arrivals area.